EmmaZai/emmazai.github.io/_pages/research.md

 Work in Progress
 ======
 The Effect of Informal Caregiving on Labor Market Outcomes: Evidence from Medicaid Aging Waivers <br>
+The Medicaid Waiver Program and Aging in Place <br>
 The Effect of Medicaid Disability Waivers on SSDI or SSI Application and Participation